+The EOP utilizes existing program expertise and personnel to provide preparedness, mitigation, response, and recovery efforts of post-event consequences while also following the principles of the National Incident Management System and the Homeland Security Exercise and Evaluation Program (HSEEP).
+The EOP addresses response, training, exercises, equipment, evaluation, and corrective action practices.
 The Emergency Operations Planning Team is responsible for the overall development and completion of the Emergency Operations Plan, including annexes.
 The Executive Group is responsible for approving and promulgating this plan.